 You Spend More on Repairs Every Year

-When you first had your heating system, you didn’t spend money on repairs.
+When you first installed your heating system, you didn’t spend money on repairs.
 As the years go by, you realize that you’re spending more on repairs.
 Experts recommend replacing your heater when overall repair costs exceed about 50% of the replacement cost.
 In addition, if your standard warranty of 5-10 years expires, repair costs can become quite expensive.
 Consider putting the money toward a new heater instead of for repairs.

-The Furnace Has Yellow Flames
+Furnace Has Yellow Flames